zachmoshe/il-elections/README.md

 Data was obtained from the [Israeli Central Elections Committee](https://www.bechirot.gov.il/) for every campaign I could find data files for.
 Required data files contain the exported data for the vote counts in each ballot, and a metadata file with the ballots' addresses.
 Both are required for the analysis and come in different formats and encodings.
 The preprocessing pipeline deals with the different formats, enriches the data to add the geo-location and generates the final data files.

-Data is currently processed for the campaigns to the 18th-24th Knessets (roughly 2009-2021).
+Data is currently processed for campaigns of the 18th-25th Knessets (roughly 2009-2022).

 ## Project structure and general information